Yeah, yeah, I just have two more soundbites on this.

 He's proud of the buildings he built.

-What he doesn't like is when people don't believe that he did what he did, don't believe him when he says what he says, and try to expose him as a liar.
+What he doesn't like is when people don't believe that he did what he did, don't believe him when he says what he says, and try to expose him as a liar, which is what this was.

-He's out there claiming he donated $6 million to charity, and they're out there trying to prove that he lied about it, that he never intended to, that he may even be keeping some of the money personal.
+He's out there claiming he donated $6 million to charity, and they're out there trying to prove that he lied about it, that he never intended to, that he may even be keeping some of the money personally.

-Now they're saying that since the money was not donated all, the way back in January, some of it not until a week or two ago, that that's evidence that Trump never intended to give the money.
+Now they're saying that since the money was not donated all the way back in January, some of it not until a week or two ago, that that's evidence that Trump never intended to give the money.

 We forced him to do it with our scrutiny.

-Well, I may be the only person in big media to recognize all the buttons I will guarantee you that there are millions of people in this audience and elsewhere across the country who had the same reaction to this that I did, who think it's about time somebody reacted to the media this way, because there's no you might have a problem with Trump calling a guy a sleaze to his face.
+I will guarantee you that there are millions of people in this audience and elsewhere across the country who had the same reaction to this that I did, who think it's about time somebody reacted to the media this way, because there's no, you might have a problem with Trump calling a guy a sleaze to his face.

-You might I mean I'm I'm not.
+You might, I mean, I'm not.

-I know exactly.
+I know, exactly.

 When does the media get to determine what the proper timeline is to hand out money to a charity?